 Questions and Answers

-What is a Transport and Works Act Order and why do you need it?
+What is a Transport and Works Act Order and why is it needed?

 An application for a Transport and Works Act Order needs to be submitted to request permission to build and operate the project from the Secretary of State for Transport.